TheCodingDojo/student_md_docs/CA-OC/py/django/new_cheat_sheets/cheat_sheet.md

 ### Source Control - Only when you need to add to github

-- create a `.gitignore` file with the below code so certain files/folders are not added to github:
+- create a `.gitignore` file with the below code so these files/folders are not added to github:

   - ```txt
       .vscode